Prada: Versace

 On April 10, 2025, Prada acquired Versace from Capri Holdings group for 1.25 billion euros.
+In December 2025, Capri Holdings announced the acquisition has been completed.
 With the acquisition of Versace, Prada begins to lay the foundations for the creation of a large Italian fashion group that can rival the French ones.
 They were previously bought by Capri Holdings in 2018 for $2.15 billion.
-The new deal with Prada will also include Versace’s debt.
-Prada chairman Patrizio Bertelli said that the group plans to preserve Versace’s aesthetics and finds great potential in the brand.
-Donatella Versace has recently stepped down as creative director after nearly three decades and is now the brand’s chief ambassador.
-Dario Vitale has been appointed as Versace’s chief creative officer after her.
+The new deal with Prada will also include Versace's debt.
+Prada chairman Patrizio Bertelli said that the group plans to preserve Versace's aesthetics and finds great potential in the brand.
+Donatella Versace stepped down as creative director after 27 years at the company and is now the brand's chief ambassador.
+Dario Vitale was appointed as Versace's chief creative officer after her.

 Businesses today

 Runway shows

 Prada hosts seasonal runway shows on the international fashion calendar, taking place in Milan often at one of the brand's spaces.